mss2221/saccomano/CV.md

 <br/>
 **PROFESSIONAL DEVELOPMENT**

-Digital Literacy for Instructional Practices : Fall 2017<br/>
+_Digital Literacy for Instructional Practices_ : Fall 2017<br/>
-Columbia University, Center for Teaching and Learning Five-week seminar on designing classroom projects that foster critical and creative use of electronic information sources.
+Columbia University, Center for Teaching and Learning<br/>
+Five-week seminar on designing classroom projects that foster critical and creative use of electronic information sources.

 <br/>